oasisprotocol/curve25519-voi/README.md

 guaranteed.

 The curve25519-dalek crate has a series of nice vectorized backends written using SIMD intrinsics.
-Go has no SIMD intrinsics, and the assembly dialect is anything but nice, and thus they are currently omitted.
+While Go has no SIMD intrinsics, and the assembly dialect is anything but nice, the AVX2 backend is also present in this implementation.

 Memory sanitization while maintaining reasonable performance in Go is a hard/unsolved problem, and this package makes no attempts to do so.